kvjinoy/Sales/README.md

 ### Database Setup

 The SQL DDL is defined in a separate project.
-You can create the database schema by running the scripts in the `DatabaseScripts` project.
+You can create the database schema by running the scripts in the `SalesDatabase` project.

 ### Running the Backend

-Navigate to the `Backend` directory and run the following command to start the server:
+Navigate to the `Sales.Server` directory and run the following command to start the server:

 ```bash
 dotnet run